Get The Most Out of Your Notion System

 Our mission at Notion is to empower homeowners to be more present in all the moments that give life meaning.
 With real-time alerts sent to your smartphone on the activities happening in your home that you care about most, we’re reinventing what your home is capable of.

-While you may already use Notion to monitor your home’s security, we want to make sure you get all you can out of your home awareness kit.
-Today we’re sharing some ways Notion sensors give your home a voice that you may not have considered.
+While you may already use Notion to monitor your home’s security, we want to make sure you get all you can out of your home monitoring.
+Today we’re sharing some ways Notion sensors give your home protection that you may not have considered.
 Read on!

 Fires move fast.
 It only takes 30 seconds for a small flame to turn into a major threat, so making sure you have functioning smoke alarms in your home is extremely important.